 Dad came out of his coma not remembering that he was an adult and being very confused by the concept of my sister and I. He had lost his balance, was unable to walk and needed constant care for around five years.
 We moved back to Belfast to our haunted house (another story) which was now unsuitable for our needs so Papa bought us a house in Knock in Belfast and he and Nanny were at that house every single day while we were at school.
 Papa used to wash and shave Dad.
 Nanny and Papa used to do the garden together.
 Nanny cleaned.
 I remember stripping paint with Papa.
 They were in their 70s then, and they were young in their 70s.
 Nanny would live to 87 and Papa to nearly 91.
 Anything that needed fixed was attended to by my great uncle Jim, a former Japanese prisoner of war, Lancashireman, lover of opera and along with our beloved Aunta Myrtle, Nanny’s sister, attender of school concerts, birthday parties and hospital bedsides.
 What amazing people they all were.
 They tried so hard to make life normal for us, and instead they made it exceptional.

 Dad started making a remarkable recovery in terms of his cognitive skills.
-He had been a social worker and particularly gifted counsellor, working with trans sexual people and people with personality disorders and many other groups that others did not want to work with.
-Having both been social workers, my parent s were horrified by the lack of services for people with acquired brain injuries, and although his energy levels were low and the pain constant Dad decided to rectify this by starting such services.
+He had been a social worker and particularly gifted counsellor, working with trans sexual people and people with personality disorders and many other groups that others did not want to work with at the time.
+Having both been social workers, my parents were horrified by the lack of services for people with acquired brain injuries, and although his energy levels were low and the pain constant Dad decided to rectify this by starting such services.
 He founded and ran an organisation called Jigsaw Northern Ireland and reached people who had been isolated for years.
 My family no longer supports or in any way endorses this organisation, but in my father’s day it helped people.
 In 2002 he received the MBE for services to disabled people.
 We never saw that coming in 1984.
 The Assistant Chief Medical Officer in the Department of Health, Social Services and Public Safety once described Dad to me as ‘one of Northern Ireland’s most important citizens’.
 Dad thought of himself as Homer Simpson.
 I will tell two stories that describe him well: firstly, one day Dad was having a rant to me in the kitchen because one of his clients who had lost the ability to speak because of a stroke had been declared as non disabled by the DSS and would lose his benefits.
 Dad had gone straight to the man’s MP and was doing his best to change the ridiculous bureaucracy which led to this situation.
 He was afraid of the impact on the man’s family.
-In the middle of this Mum came in and asked Dad, ‘How was lunch with Prince Andrew?’ to which Dad replied ‘Just a lot of standing around, same as usual’ then continued talking about his client.
+In the middle of this Mum came in and asked Dad, ‘How was lunch with Prince Edward?’ to which Dad replied ‘Just a lot of standing around, same as usual’ then continued talking about his client.

 This is the second story.
 I hope you will remember it so you are never part of a similar story: my sister was working with Dad so he saw her more than me and decided he needed to start taking me to lunch more often.
 Dad liked to talk to me about English etymology, politics and literature, especially Tom Sharpe and Orwell.
 We got to the top of the queue to order coffee and the waiter asked ‘will he take a small or a regular coffee?’ to me.
 A man who reads Orwell, speaks fluent Arabic, has an MBE and three degrees can decide what size of coffee he wants himself.
 And when you put that man in a wheelchair, he can still order coffee.
 I don’t know how he coped with it, I really don’t.
 When I ended up having to use a wheelchair for a while I just used to lose it with cretins.
 Dad didn’t hold people’s ignorance against them, he didn’t regard that as the best way to challenge it.
 Of the friends who disappeared after his accident, his ideological opponents who described him as ‘a bleeding heart liberal who would give every penny social services had to homeless drunks’ and to those who were jealous of his success or threatened by his intellect he had only one thought, a phrase first spoken by Marcus Aurelius (Dad was very good at Latin), ‘the greatest revenge is not to be like them’.
 Of the man who hit him whilst driving drunk plunging him into pain and depression, forcing my sister and I to grow up aged 6 and 7, forcing Papa to be unable to retire until the age of 75, leaving Mum to care for a disabled spouse and small children, a man who stood up in court five years later (he had been driving without insurance which is why it took so long to come to court) and said he was not sorry for hitting my Dad or for the other person he had hit, no mention was made at all.
 He had changed the direction of our lives one night in 1984 but now it is 2014 and why should he continue to have power by provoking bitterness?
 He got a 6 month suspended sentence.
 It must have been galling.
 Papa was not best pleased but didn’t rant about it.
 Bitterness would have taken away the Dad’s power to lead the extraordinary life he lived; he had become a committed Christian and followed this, the most difficult of the teaching of Christ.
 Only fools look down on such a mind set as lacking reason; it restored a future to a whole family who in 1984 thought their hopes had died.